iJustinn/Toronto_Cycling_Network/README.md

 ## File Structure

-The files for this research are organized in the following ways:
+The files for this research are organized in this repository as follows:

 -   `data/raw_data`: the raw data used for analysis